 |Upgrades||~40 days||~36 days||~30 days|

-All the three WordPress, Joomla, and Drupal offer a similar installation mechanism with slight differences.
-All of them need basic information from the user like:
+All three CMSs in discussion offer a similar installation mechanism with slight differences.
+All of them need the basic information from the user like:

 - Database name